psamatt/Expenditure/README.md

 6. Push to the branch (`git push origin my-new-feature`)
 7. Create new Pull Request
 8. Sit back and smile whilst knowing that you're making the world a better place

+### Running tests

+If you want to run the tests against this repository, then there are two types of tests:

+#### PHPUnit

+In the root of the repository, run:

+`phpunit -c app/phpunit.xml.dist`

+#### Behat

+Some behat tests require Javascript, we therefore require a headless browser, firstly install [phantomJS](http://phantomjs.org/), then in one tab of Terminal, start phantomJS to listen to port 8643

+`phantomjs --webdriver=8643`

+Now in another Terminal tab, run the behat testing suite

+`bin/behat`